Skip to main content

 July 5, 2026

-Medicare is the federal health insurance program run by the Centers for Medicare & Medicaid Services (CMS).
-It covers adults 65 and older, as well as younger people with certain disabilities, End-Stage Renal Disease (ESRD), or Amyotrophic Lateral Sclerosis (ALS).
-The program is divided into four parts: Part A (hospital insurance), Part B (medical insurance), Part C (Medicare Advantage, offered by private insurers), and Part D (prescription drug coverage).
+Medicare is the federal health insurance program run by the Centers for Medicare & Medicaid Services (CMS), an agency within the U.S. Department of Health and Human Services.
+It covers adults 65 and older, along with younger people who have certain disabilities, End-Stage Renal Disease (ESRD), or Amyotrophic Lateral Sclerosis (ALS).
+The program has four parts: Part A (hospital insurance), Part B (medical insurance), Part C (Medicare Advantage, sold by private insurers), and Part D (prescription drug coverage).

-This guide walks you through every stage of enrollment, from your Initial Enrollment Period through choosing additional coverage, so you can make a confident decision on your own schedule.
+This guide covers how to enroll in Medicare step by step, from your Initial Enrollment Period through choosing additional coverage, so you can make the decision on your own timeline.
 If you are turning 65 and exploring Medicare for the first time, start here.

 Medicare Enrollment by the Numbers